kiedtl/website/src/content/blog/hare.md

 > simpler (but slower) data structures won’t have much of an impact on your
 > program.

-(Drew goes on to explain how if the performance of these data structures *are* your bottleneck, you may as well write it yourself.
-But, really, why wouldn't you include highly optimized data structure implementations in the standard library that everyone can benefit from?)

 Mhm.
 Thank you so much.
-I'm going to be just so bloody *thrilled* when it's time to convert my eighth `HashMap` implementation, ripped out from three other projects of mine, from `<string, string>` to `<string, i8>`.
-And this bastard of a language doesn't even leave me with a crippled search-and-replace macro system to help me with this in the smallest way.[^3] I could use `void *` pointers as in C, but hell, if I wanted to do that I'd just use C instead.
+I'm going to be just so bloody *thrilled* when it's time to convert my eighth `HashMap` implementation, ripped out from three other projects of mine, from `<string, i32>` to `<string, i8>`.
+And this bastard of a language doesn't even leave me with a crippled search-and-replace macro system to help me with this in the smallest way.[^3] I could use `void *` pointers as in C, but hell, if I enjoyed doing that I'd just use C instead.

-tl;dr Regarding generic data structures, Hare "puts the ball in your court", which is a nice euphemism for "forces you to reinvent the wheel".
+tl;dr Regarding generic data structures, Hare "puts the ball in your court", which is a neat euphemism for "forces you to reinvent the wheel".

 ## No functional programming